cryogars/CryoPit/README.md

 # ❄ CryoPit

 A snow-pit data logger for field snow science built by the [CryoGARS research group](https://www.cryogars.com/) at the Department of Geosciences, Boise State University.
-CryoPit is a browser-based, OS-agnostic [FLask](https://flask.palletsprojects.com/en/stable/) app.
+CryoPit is a browser-based, OS-agnostic web app.
+[FLask](https://flask.palletsprojects.com/en/stable/) app.
 This means that the app should run fine on any modern browser Mac, Linux, and Windows.
 CryoPit is designed so any institution or research group can deploy and adapt it.

 ---